albertttan/odonate-functional-group-sdm/README.md

 # Forecasting divergence: Climate-driven habitat shifts in North American Odonates depend on functional groups

 Author: Yunchao Tan
 Code by Yunchao Tan

-This repository contains all data, scripts, and documentation necessary to reproduce the analyses and figures presented in our manuscript.
-The manuscript has been submitted to PeerJ.
-Upon acceptance, this README will be updated with the manuscript DOI.
+This repository contains all data, scripts, and documentation necessary to reproduce the analyses and figures presented in my manuscript.
+The manuscript has been submitted to *Conservation*.

 ## Table of Contents